waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Game Mechanics & World Knowledge

 ## A. Core Gameplay (Verified)
-- **Forced Sleeping Switch:** The game will force you to send out or switch to a sleeping Pokémon if no other conscious Pokémon are available.
-This is a mechanical exception to the strategic guideline of avoiding switching to sleeping Pokémon.

 - **Forced Sleep-Induced Switch:** The game forces a switch immediately after a Pokémon is put to sleep by an opponent's move, similar to when a Pokémon faints.
 (Observed Turn 150625)
 - **Indigo Plateau Auto-Heal:** Blacking out during the Elite Four challenge and respawning at the Indigo Plateau entrance automatically heals the entire party.
 (Observed Turn 149617)
 - **'No will to fight!'
 Message:** This message appears when attempting to switch to a Pokémon that has already fainted.
 It is a cursor position error in the party menu, not an indication of a Pokémon's level or willingness to battle.
 (Corrected Turn 152732)